Yuki Goh

 For more information, please click here.

-Nicholas conducted our concerts from 2018 to mid-2022, and currently continues to conduct guest rehearsals.
+Nicholas conducted our concerts from 2018 to mid-2022, and continued to conduct guest rehearsals over the rest of 2022 and into 2023.
 We are grateful for his guidance and for his contribution to MUBSO over the years.

 Jenny Going